borealbirds/lhreg/README.md

 devtools::install_github("borealbirds/lhreg")
 ```

-The present document can be viewed as:
+The supporting information with reproducible code can be viewed as:

 ```{r vignette,eval=FALSE}
 vignette(topic = "lhreg", package = "lhreg")
 ```

 The following figure shows singing rates (SR)
-and detection distances (DD) alon a phylogenetic tree for 141 bird species.
+and detection distances (DD) along a phylogenetic tree for the 141 bird species used in the study.

 ![](tree.png)